 Accountability information can be found on the district's website at www.dickinsonisd.org.
 Hard copies of any reports are available upon request to the district's administration office.

-TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division.
+TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division and the TEA homepage.